 What are the differences between EOBRs, AOBRDs, and ELDs?

 An EOBR, or Electronic On-Board Recorder, is an obsolete term.
 EOBRs won't help you stay compliant with the latest ELD mandate.
 An AOBRD, or Automatic On-Board Recording Device, records a driver's duty information, engine speed, engine use, miles driven, date, and time of the day.
 Some vehicles still use AOBRDs.
 Those vehicles will have an additional 2-year period, until December 16, 2019, to replace AOBRDs with ELDs.
 After December 16, 2019, AOBRDs will no longer be compliant.
 ELDs, or Electronic Logging Devices, connect with the vehicle's ECM and records data in compliance with FMCSA's ELD mandate.
-Vehicles that aren't already using AOBRDs have until December 18, 2017, to install compliant and FMCSA-certified ELDs.
+Vehicles that aren't already using AOBRDs have until December 18, 2017, to install compliant and FMCSA-registered ELDs.

 Who needs ELDs to be compliant?

 Most interstate CMV drivers who maintain RODs will require ELDs to stay compliant.